MasonChow/source-map-parser-mcp/README.md

 ## Notes

 1. **Source Map Files**: Ensure that the provided Source Map file address is accessible and the file format is correct.
-2. **Context Line Count**: The `ctxOffset` parameter controls the number of context lines extracted; adjust according to actual needs.
-3. **Error Handling**: During parsing, network errors, file format errors, and other issues may be encountered; it's recommended to implement proper error handling when making calls.
+2. **Error Handling**: During parsing, network errors, file format errors, and other issues may be encountered; it's recommended to implement proper error handling when making calls.

 ## Contribution Guidelines